Tax Advantages & Incentives

 High-Quality Job Creation Program

 Provides qualifying businesses tax credits to offset the cost incurred to locate, expand or modernize an Iowa facility.
-To qualify for this very flexible assistance package that includes tax credits, exemptions and/or refunds, a business must be a non-retail or non-service business and meet wage requirements.
+To qualify for this flexible assistance package that includes tax credits, exemptions and/or refunds, a business must be a non-retail or non-service business and meet wage requirements.

 Iowa New Jobs Training Program